Sebastiaen Vrancx: Drawings

 A series of 65 drawings recounting incidents in the Aeneid have been attributed to Sebastiaen Vrancx.
 Of these, 59 were part of a private collection until they were auctioned off at Drouot, Paris on 9 October 1981.
 Some of these drawings are now in the collection of major museums, including the Plantin-Moretus Museum, the Fogg Art Museum, the Yale University Art Gallery, the Morgan Library & Museum, the Metropolitan Museum and the Louvre.

 The drawings are dated to around 1615, or possibly a later date, about 1625–1630.
 Most of the scenes represented occupy the upper half of the sheet, the lower half being reserved for the text from the Aeneid.
 The upper part has been cut off in some drawings leaving only the illustration.
 Whatever the case, the different compositions present a similar size.
 The handwritten narration is a Dutch translation of Virgil.
 It is not known if the translation was made by Vrancx himself.
 The translation was probably meant to be published and the illustrations engraved, but the project was apparently never carried out.

 In the Aeneid cycle drawings, Vrancx did not individualise the facial features.
 It is only through the actions in which the figures are involved that it is possible to identify them.
 Vrancx used short, angular strokes to outline the main elements in each scene.

+Vrancx drew the designs for a series of 10 plates engraved by Pieter de Jode I and published by de Jode in Antwerp between 1605 and 1610 under the title Variarum Gentium Ornatus (Costumes of Different Nations).
+The series shows the local scenery and fashions in various nations including Germany, France, Rome, Milan, the Low Countries and Spain.
+They occasionally include famous monuments in the distance, such as the Trajan Column in Rome.
+The inscriptions typically do not mention clothing, except plate 2 which notes that the French constantly update their outfits – a stereotypical view of the period.